-Representatives from the Compliance and Risk Management (C&R) departments participates in the above-mentioned committees.
-The C&R departments monitor and control that all sustainability requirements are met over time.
+The Committee is chaired by the Risk function, with representatives from the Compliance, HR and IT participating.
+The Compliance and Risk departments monitor and control that all sustainability requirements are met over time.

-3. SUSTAINABILITY PROFILES
+4. SUSTAINABILITY PROFILES

 RAM recognises both the escalating environmental issues and the unique investment opportunities that sustainable factors create over the longer-term.